 In terms of the provisions relating to statutory auditors forming partof the Companies Amendment Act 2017 notified on May 7 2018 ratification of appointmentof Statutory Auditors at every AGM is no more a legal requirement.
 Accordingly the Noticeconvening the ensuing AGM does not carry any resolution on ratification of appointment ofStatutory Auditors.

 The Board of Directors of the Company has on the recommendation of theAudit Committee approved the appointment of M/s.
-Shome & Banerjee as the costauditors of the Company (Firm Registration No. 000001) for the year ending March 31 2021.
+Shome & Banerjee as the CostAuditors of the Company (Firm Registration No. 000001) for the year ending March 31 2022.

 M/s.
 Shome & Banerjee have vast experience in the field of costaudit and have been conducting the audit of the cost records of the Company for the pastseveral years.

-In accordance with the provisions of Section 148(3) of the Act readwith Rule 14 of the Companies (Audit and Auditors) Rules 2014 the remuneration payableto the Cost Auditors as recommended by the Audit Committee and approved by the Board hasto be ratified by the Members of the Company.
-Accordingly appropriate resolution formspart of the Notice convening the AGM.
-We seek your support in ratifying the proposedremuneration of '20 lakh plus applicable taxes and reimbursement of out-of-pocket expensespayable to the Cost Auditors for the Financial Year ending March 31 2021.
+In accordance with the provisions of Section 148(3) of the Act readwith Rule 14 of the Companies (Audit and Auditors) Rules 2014 as amended theremuneration of Rs.20 lakhs plus applicable taxes and reimbursement of out-of-pocketexpenses payable to the Cost Auditors as recommended by the Audit Committee and approvedby the Board has to be ratified by the Members of the Company.
+Accordingly a resolutionto this effect forms part of the Notice convening the AGM.

-The Board had appointed Parikh & Associates (Registration No.P1988MH009800) Practicing Company Secretaries as the Secretarial Auditor to conductSecretarial Audit of the Company for the Financial Year 2019-20 and their report isannexed to this report (Annexure 8).
+The Board had appointed Parikh & Associates (Registration No.P1988MH009800) Practicing Company Secretaries as the Secretarial Auditor to conductSecretarial Audit of the Company for the financial year 2020-21 and their Report isannexed to this report (Annexure 8).
 There are no qualifications observations adverseremark or disclaimer in the said Report.

 Significant and Material Orders passed by the Regulators or Courts